Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

-# INTERFACE
+# LOOK & FEEL

 Remoods is expecting to try its best to create a comfortable and useful theme for you.
 Maybe you wouldn't feel it at once by reading this document, but I believe that you would feel it slowly throughout the time you use it.

-While I did many little pieces of stuff for this theme, I can't show you everything in this document, but I would like to show you some of them!
+While I did many little pieces of stuff for this theme, I can't show you everything through this document, but I would like to show you some of them!
 Below show you some screenshots and tell you some key concepts of use.

 ## Customizable Heading